 Linger is in LoHi and offers great city views from the patio.
 It has a chill atmosphere and great food and drink.
 It’s also a great jumping off point for dinner either at Linger or the many other hip restaurants around nearby.
 Bonus: the restaurant is in a returned mortuary- they still use the old sign.
 Super cool.

 A little farther north in Highlands is Old Major.
-It has paleo options, great cocktails, killer charcuterie and a good patio.
+It has paleo options, great cocktails, killer charcuterie, and a good patio.

 Recess is a great outdoorsy bar.
 It’s like the new forest room five, or older, depending on if your discussing tenure or average age of clientele 😉 There are fire pits and lawn games and it feels like adult recess.

 The Federal is the fanciest and healthiest dive bar I’ve ever seen.
-With two Celiac owners they are completely respectful of all allergens and take it very seriously with dedicated separate fryers for the gluten free items and even calling the bakery to confirm ingredients for a friend’s rare allergies.
+With two Celiac owners, they are completely respectful of all allergens and take it very seriously with dedicated separate fryers for the gluten free items and even calling the bakery to confirm ingredients for a friend’s rare allergies.
 I go here all the time.
 Get the ghost curry wings or the pork Bahn mi burger on a GF bun with sweet potato fries.

 Park Burger is also fabulous.
 I love it!
-They have great burger and shake combos, the fries are borderline addictive, and they always have great new specials.
+They offer great burger and shake combos, the fries are borderline addictive, and they always have great new specials.
 The buns are gluten free and they’ll guide you through the menu.

-Vital Root, owned by the same owners as Root Down and Linger, is a plant based restaurant specializing in slow food fast.
+Vital Root, owned by the same owners as Root Down and Linger, is a plant-based restaurant specializing in slow food fast.
 Try the plantain kabobs, beet ravioli or awesome smoothies.